CheckBox in Blazor TreeView Component

 Blazor TreeView with CheckBox

-You can check a specific node by setting the IsChecked field to true for the corresponding node in the data source, which specifies the field for the checked state of the TreeView node.
+A specific node is checked by setting the IsChecked field to true for the corresponding node in the data source.
+This field specifies the checked state of the TreeView node.

 @using Syncfusion.Blazor.Navigations